minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 )
 #pagebreak()
 = Introduction
+The United States has seen a dramatic increase in wealth and income gaps in recent decades, with the wealthy and powerful seeking to shape the political environment @skocpol2016koch.
+Additionally, the US bipartisan system has recently become more @polarisation.
+The public's perceptions mirror these
+trends: 84 percent of US residents think that money influences politics excessively and express a desire to see changes made to the campaign finance system to lessen the influence of wealthy donors @bonica p.1.

+The Koch Industries, a privately held Industrial conglomerate, are one of the biggest donors to US politics.
+They are known especially for their involvement in the 2016 election cycle, where they spent "more than twice what the Republican national committee spent in the previous presidential election"
+@skocpol2016koch p.8.

-== Koch Industries example (2016 elections)
+// == Koch Industries example (2016 elections)
-- political shift in US politics, differences in income and wealth, powerful and wealthy want to influence elections/politics, @skocpol2016koch mixed with polarisation of bipartisan parties @polarisation
+// - political shift in US politics, differences in income and wealth, powerful and
+//   wealthy want to influence elections/politics, @skocpol2016koch mixed with
+//   polarisation of bipartisan parties @polarisation
-- even 84 percent of citizens believe that money has too great an influence in politics and express a desire to reform the campaign finance system to limit the influence of wealthy donors" @bonica p.1
+// - even 84 percent of citizens believe that money has too great an influence in
+//   politics and express a desire to reform the campaign finance system to limit the
+//   influence of wealthy donors" @bonica p.1

-- Koch Industries as one of the biggest donors...
+// - Koch Industries as one of the biggest donors...
-- especially involvement in the 2016 election - plegded to spend more than twice that of republican comittee, support the republican party and the far-right
+// - especially involvement in the 2016 election - plegded to spend more than twice
+//   that of republican comittee, support the republican party and the far-right
-  @skocpol2016koch p.8
+//   @skocpol2016koch p.8
 - most republicans received contributions from oil&gas, with constently over 80% of rebublicans receiving oil&gas contributions from 2016-2024.
   @OpenSecrets2024PartisanIndustries